NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

-.. method:: NatronEngine.Param.setEnabled(enabled[, dimension=0])
+.. method:: NatronEngine.Param.setEnabled(enabled)

     :param enabled: :class:`bool<PySide.QtCore.bool>`
-    :param dimension: :class:`int<PySide.QtCore.int>`

-Set whether the given *dimension* of the parameter should be enabled or not.
+Set whether the parameter should be enabled or not.
 When disabled, the parameter will be displayed in black and the user will not be able to edit it.
 See :func:`getIsEnabled(dimension)<NatronEngine.Param.getIsEnabled>`